alsoltani/wordy-rappinghood/docs/markdown/01_index.md

-Those prescient words about large language models' achievements are not the result of a savvy and thorough technical analysis; they're taken from 1981 new-wave-hit "Wordy Rappinghood" by Tom Tom Club (founded by Tina Weymouth et Chris Frantz who, along with David Byrne, formed Talking Heads; I reckon that's another great tagline for LLMs — but I digress.)
+Those prescient words about large language models' achievements are not the result of a savvy and thorough technical analysis; they're taken from 1981 new-wave-hit "Wordy Rappinghood" by Tom Tom Club (founded by Tina Weymouth et Chris Frantz who, along with David Byrne, formed Talking Heads; another great tagline for LLMs — but I digress.)